-The Labor Relations Division manages the collective bargaining process on behalf of the Governor with union-represented state employees.
+The State Human Resources/Labor Relations Section manages the collective bargaining process on behalf of the Governor with union-represented state employees.
 Every two years the State negotiates with unions to modify and reach new collective bargaining agreements.

 Historically, union-represented state employees in general government or higher education institutions bargained with their employing agencies in more than 100 bargaining units across state government.

 Under the Personnel System Reform Act of 2002, the state, not individual agencies, negotiates master agreements with employee labor unions.
 A master agreement applies to all agencies with employees who are in bargaining units represented by the same union.
-The governing board of each higher education institution may negotiate its own contract, or may choose to have the Labor Relations Division conduct negotiations on its behalf.
-Most community colleges, Western Washington University, Central Washington University and The Evergreen State College all elect to have the Labor Relations Division negotiate on their behalf.
-Subsequent legislation passed granting collective bargaining to other non state employee groups, such as home care and child care workers.
+The governing board of each higher education institution may negotiate its own contract, or may choose to have the State Human Resources/Labor Relations Section conduct negotiations on its behalf.
+Most community colleges elect to have the State Human Resources/Labor Relations Section negotiate on their behalf.
+Subsequent legislation passed granting collective bargaining to other non state employee groups, such as home care individual providers and child care providers.